How to: Break and Combine Statements in Code (Visual Basic)

 Using this sequence makes your code easier to read, both online and when printed.

-While placing each statement on a separate line is the recommended method, Visual Basic also allows you to place multiple statements on the same line.
+Although placing each statement on a separate line is the recommended method, Visual Basic also allows you to place multiple statements on the same line.

 To place multiple statements on the same line